Go Away, Unicorn!: Production

 Go Away, Unicorn! was under development as a co-production between Tricon Films & Television via Tricon Kids & Family and Mercury Filmworks as of March 27, 2013 with Tricon as international distributor.
 The series was pick up by Disney Channels Worldwide and Corus Entertainment when Tricon was considered insolvent in December 2016.
 Sonar Entertainment purchased Tricon's assets including this series.
 By October 2017, Sonar and Nelvana began producing the planned 52 11-minute segments totaling 26 half-hour episodes, as well as 10 x one-minute shorts.
 The Canada Media Fund is aiding in the production of the series, while CentraIP is the worldwide licensing agent.

+Episodes

+All episodes were directed by Jason Groh.